Partially Identified Rankings from Pairwise Interactions: Identification

-In the nonparametric model, the function $F_0$ is restricted to belong to $\mathbf{F}$ but is not known.
+Recall that $\mathsf{R}$ is the set of all logically possible rankings for $q$ teams.
 The following theorem characterizes the identified set $R(G, \mathbf{F}, P)$ (result \ref{itm1_ranking_general}), and determines conditions under which the ranking is point identified (result \ref{itm3_ranking_general}).